 Vegetation around your property or home such as dry grass, leaves, twigs and bark provide fuel for a fire.
-This is referred to as a fuel load.
+If there is a lot of this vegetation it is referred to as a high fuel load.

 High fuel loads in a bushfire burn faster and hotter, and destroy more of the environment.
 If you reduce the amount of fuel around your property, a bushfire will be less likely to impact on your home or other infrastructure.